Discover what happens inside of the brain in Alzheimer’s disease. How do brain cells die? What are beta-amyloid plaques and tau tangles exactly?

 What are Tau Tangles?

-Tau tangles are clumps of a protein called tau and happen inside the neurons, inside brain nerve cells that are important for memory.
+Tau tangles or neurofibrillary tangles are clumps of a protein called tau and happen inside the neurons, inside brain nerve cells that are important for memory.

 Tau protein is abundant in neurons and helps stabilize their axons.
 Thus, tau is important for normal neuron function.